One Hundred Islands – Amazing Place Of Natural Splendour

 One Hundred Islands is located in Alaminos City, Pangasinan province, which is located north west of Manila with Lingayen Gulf on the East, and the South China Sea to the west.
 This slice of paradise is one of the most popular tourist attractions in the Philippines and is a protected National Park.
 The islands and islets are in Lingayen Gulf and total 124 at low tide, and 123 at high tide.
-However, only three of the islands have been developed to cater for tourism.
+However, only three of the islands have been developed to cater to tourism.

 The islands are said to date back two million years ago.
-It was been suggested they were once corals submerged in the sea.
+It has been suggested they were once corals submerged in the sea.
 Over time, the sea level has lowered.
 With natural erosion from the sea, it has left mushroom looking mounds protruding from the water.

 Island hopping heaven